One World Trade Center: Tower design

 A final design for the "Freedom Tower" was formally unveiled on June 28, 2005.
 To address security issues raised by the NYPD, a 187 ft concrete base was added to the design in April of that year.
 The design originally included plans to clad the base in glass prisms in order to address criticism that the building might have looked uninviting and resembled a "concrete bunker".
 However, the prisms were later found to be unworkable, as preliminary testing revealed that the prismatic glass easily shattered into large and dangerous shards.
 As a result, it was replaced by a simpler facade consisting of stainless steel panels and blast-resistant glass.

 Contrasting with Libeskind's original plan, the tower's final design tapered octagonally as it rose.
 Its designers stated that the tower would be a "monolithic glass structure reflecting the sky and topped by a sculpted antenna".
 In 2006, Larry Silverstein commented on a planned completion date: "By 2012 we should have a completely rebuilt World Trade Center, more magnificent, more spectacular than it ever was."
-On April 26, 2006, the Port Authority of New York and New Jersey approved a conceptual framework that allowed foundation construction to begin.
+On April 26, 2006, the PANYNJ approved a conceptual framework that allowed foundation construction to begin.
 A formal agreement was drafted the following day, the 75th anniversary of the 1931 opening of the Empire State Building.
 Construction began in May; a formal groundbreaking ceremony took place when the first construction team arrived.